-To unlock the trunk with the central locking system, turn the master key in the trunk lock completely to the left and let it return to the normal position.
+To unlock the trunk with the central locking system, turn the master key in the trunk lock completely to the left and let it return to the vertical position.
 Push in trunk lock button and open the trunk.
-To lock the trunk, turn the master key completely to the right and let it return to the normal position.
+To lock the trunk, turn the master key completely to the right and let it return to the vertical position.

 The trunk can remain locked while the central locking system is unlocked (e.g. while driving or when leaving the car in a situation where it must be driven using the valet key but you wish the trunk to remain locked at parking lots, workshops, etc.).
-Turn the master key completely to the right and pull it out in that position.
-Now the trunk can only be unlocked with the master key by turning it back to the left.
+Turn the master key completely to the right and pull it out in the horizontal position.
+Now the trunk can only be unlocked with the master key by turning it back completely to the left.

-If the trunk is unlocked with the central locking system engaged, the doors and fuel filler flap will also be unlocked.
-After closing the trunk, the central locking system must again be engaged using the key!
+If the trunk is unlocked with the master key, the doors and fuel filler flap will also be unlocked.
+After closing the trunk, the central locking system must again be engaged using the key to relock the doors and fuel filler flap.

-If the fuel filler flap cannot be opened, refer to "Unlocking of Fuel Filler Flap" (page 79).
+If the fuel filler flap cannot be opened, refer to "Unlocking of Fuel Filler Flap" (page 81).